 If you love the wildflowers, don’t miss the Crested Butte Wildflower Festival from July 6th through the 15th this summer!

-- If you see someone doing this, please give them a friendly reminder not to, and ask them to pass it along to others.
+- If you see someone doing this, please give them a friendly reminder not to do so, and ask them to pass it along the message to others

 - Stay on the trail at all times